newlyceum/curriculum/README.md

 # Homeschool Resources

+UPDATED FOR 2018.
 This document is a starting point for organizing homeschool resources.

 ## For 2019: Start in the fall: